seetadev/Web3-Play-Physics/README.md

 Moralis Deployment URL: https://1li2klwerizr.usemoralis.com:2053/server (to be deployed to moralis)

 Moralis Transaction Dashboard: We are developing an aggregated dashboard for all transfers and transactions using Moralis boilerplate as a reference.

-Features

-Multi Player Game: Interactive and easy way to learn physics.
-Real-time experience to teach kids various laws of motion, sound waves, or light.
-Physics is everywhere!

-Learning Together: Games and the activities are designed to involve children in different team buildling activities.
-WRLDS iot ball makes learning and fun lot more easier.

-Fun with Physics: Physics explains how things move and how different kinds of energy can affect these things.
-Once someone understands the rules of physics, it’s possible to understand how the whole universe works!

 Impact